Pilimathalawa

-Pilimathalawa is a suburb of the city of Kandy in Kandy District, Sri Lanka.
+Pilimathalawa (also spelled as Pilimatalawa; පිළිමතලාව) is a suburb of the city of Kandy, in the Central Province of Sri Lanka.
+It is governed by the Kadugannawa Urban Council.
 The town is situated 10 km away from Kandy, the district capital, and 104 km away from Colombo.

-"Thalawa" means flat area in Sinhalese, while "Pilima" means statue, however, the real name may or may not have been formed by these words.
-The ancient village name has been standardized to Pilimathalawa, sometimes spelled as Pilimatalawa.
-This village is famous for traditional brassware.
+Thalawa means flat area in Sinhalese, while pilima means statue.
+However, the town's name may or may not have been formed by these words.
+The town's modern name is simply a standardization of its ancient village name.

+Pilimathalawa is famous for traditional brassware.
 The Gadaladeniya, Lankathilaka Buddhist temples and the Embekka temple are notable destinations in Pilimathalawa.
-It is also home to the Theological College of Lanka.
+The town is also home to the Theological College of Lanka.